-- These techniques help confront fears and learn not to use compulsive behaviour
+- Confronting fears and learning not to use compulsive behaviour

-- The initial focus tackles smaller fears then gradually builds up
+- Tackling smaller fears then gradually building up

-- The tasks are then to be practiced at home to reinforce the response prevention
+- Practising techniques at home to reinforce the response prevention

 - This programme results in reduced anxiety, which will then allow the rituals to stop